ARM-software/psa-api/doc/fwu/appendix/sra.rst

    :id: DISRUPT_DOWNLOAD

    .. description::
-      In a component with a persistent WRITING state, an attacker attempts to corrupt the firmware image being staged by causing a device restart while firmware image data is being written.
+      In a component with a non-volatile WRITING state, an attacker attempts to corrupt the firmware image being staged by causing a device restart while firmware image data is being written.
 When the update process resumes following restart, an incomplete write might not be detected, or corrected.

    .. security-goal:: `SG.RELIABLE`
    .. adversarial-model:: `AM.0`, `AM.1`, `AM.2`